s-gv/s-gv.github.io/blog/meta-learning-in-pytorch/index.md

 ```

 To compute the loss `Ln`, the tuned weights `Wn` are used.
-But, we need to find gradients with respect to the original
+But, notice that gradients of the loss with respect to the
-weights `dLn/dW`.
-Computing this involves finding higher-order
+original weights `dLn/dW` are needed.
+Computing this involves
-derivatives of the loss with respect to the original weights `W`.
+finding higher-order derivatives of the loss with respect to the
+original weights `W`.

 At test time: